What Should I Do When FBI Agents Show Up at My House to Interview Me?

 Why You Should Never Talk to an FBI Agent Without Your Lawyer

 From the perspective of a federal defense lawyer, the difference between Interview 1 and Interview 2 could not be any greater.
-To start with, talking to an FBI agent is like testifying in court.
+For starters, talking to an FBI agent is similar to testifying in court.

 Unknown to most people, conversations between federal agents and you are subject to 18 U.S.C.
-1001, a federal statute that says in its relevant parts:
+1001, a federal statute that says:

 “Whoever…knowingly and willfully…makes any materially false, fictitious, or fraudulent statement or representation [to an FBI agent]… shall be fined…imprisoned not more than 5 years.”